Working Hypothesis 1

 “‘The frailty and vulnerability of the illusion of a puppet communicates something of the frailty of the identities that we all construct and attempt to maintain.
 The obvious effort it takes to animate a puppet says something…about the difficulty of merely living.’”

 Puppeteering is an art that has constantly intrigued artists for centuries and proves to still reveal new discoveries to this day.
 One group of people who study puppeteering are grantees for the Creative Capital.
 Examining these entities through the eyes of a modern citizen provides a new perspective on their relationship with electronic avatars.
-This outlook adds another layer onto the role that puppets play in human existence-do humans sympathize with avatars as much as they do with humans?
+This outlook adds another layer to the role that puppets play in human existence-do humans sympathize with avatars as much as they do with humans?
 How do avatars’ teaching abilities compare to physical puppets?
 The grantees also explore the point at which puppets are existing in the human world compared to their own world.
 That idea is something frequently explored by artists as it allows us to explore new artistic realms.
-An interesting aspect of puppetry explored in this article is the way it comments on the awkwardness of human existence-one of the grantees, Susan Simpson sees the fragility of a puppet as a reflection of the fragility humans often feel in their lives and she views the way in which a puppeteer controls a puppet as a comment on effort it takes for humans to merely exist.
-These ideas provide insight into why spectators feel connection to puppets and how it stems from a place of struggle.
+An interesting aspect of puppetry explored in this article is the way it comments on the awkwardness of human existence-one of the grantees, Susan Simpson sees the fragility of a puppet as a reflection of the fragility humans often feel in their lives and she views the way in which a puppeteer controls a puppet as a comment on the effort it takes for humans to merely exist.
+These ideas provide insight into why spectators feel a connection to puppets and how it stems from a place of struggle.
 Another idea explored in the article suggests that puppets allow for greater experimentation in a theatre setting and the audience will feel safer witnessing new concepts through puppets rather than living human beings.
 Understanding this relationship allows not only performers but spectators also to experiment with new emotions and concepts in a safe setting.

 Wright, M., & Wright, M. (2016, August 3).
 Power in Puppetry.
 Getty Iris. https://blogs.getty.edu/iris/power-in-puppetry/